Jahaira DeAlto: Friendship with Rita Hester

 DeAlto spent most of her life honoring the remembrance of close friend and member of her chosen family, Black trans woman, Rita Hester, who was brutally murdered in Allston in 1998.

-DeAlto was one of the organizers that helped launch the first ever Transgender Day of Remembrance (TDoR), an international annual event, created in Hester's honor.
+DeAlto was one of the organizers that helped launch the first Transgender Day of Remembrance (TDoR) that was created in Hester's honor.

 Friendship with Ta’aliyah Ayanna “Endego" Jones

 In 1996, DeAlto befriended Ta’aliyah Ayanna “Endego" Jones, a Black trans woman in the ballroom community.

 In a tribute on Massachusetts Transgender Political Coalition's website, on the day Jones' death was announced, DeAlto wrote that Jones was humble and never posted on social media.
 DeAlto credited Jones for facilitating groups at Ryan White National Youth Conference on HIV/AIDS, presenting on the trans youth experience to a group of grad students at Harvard University at 16-years-old, organizing her first ball with sponsorship to save Boston's ballroom community, and receiving a master's degree.

 DeAlto and Jones shared memories such as performing together at Club Café and watching Tracy Chapman perform in Harvard Square.